 Do you feel like our country kinda sucks right now?
 Well, stop it!
 We live in the greatest country in the world!
 Not only because of the lifestyle, cleanliness, and richness of opportunity, but because of the U.S. highway system.

-I consider the U.S. freeway system to be one of the great wonders of the world.
+I consider the U.S. freeways to be one of the great wonders of the world.
 It is much underappreciated and overlooked.
 Millions of miles of black veins and arteries transporting valuable food, products, and supplies to every corner of the country, from its earlobes to its toes.
-And it’s right there for you to access anytime, 24/7.
+And it’s right there for you to access anytime, 24/7, for free.
 There’s nothing quite like it in any other country in the world.

 Buying a van was risky.
 Getting to the departure date was long and arduous.
 Learning to live the vanlife was personally challenging.
 But once I was on the road, it was incredibly freeing – my first year in the van, I traveled to over 70 cities from Washington to Florida.
 Driving is the only way to experience the country because you actually see it!
 I was amazed at how much there is.
-The metropolises we’re so used to are vast and crowded.
-But you can drive for hours between cities without seeing anything but a few gas stations.
-There is still so much open natural land, and it’s beautiful.
+The metropolises we’re so used to are vast and crowded, but you can drive for hours between cities without seeing anything but a few gas stations.
+There is still so much to explore, and it’s beautiful.
 We live in an awe-inspiringly beautiful country.
 It really is “the new world.”
 Here are my favorite places…

 Most cities become gentrified by entrepreneurs and/or real estate developers.
 In the middle of the nowhere, 3hrs from the nearest airport, Marfa is a city of cowboys (pop.
 1000) gentrified by art galleries.
 In one building, you can see Warhol’s “Last Supper”s (valued at about $8mil each), next to a dilapidated gas station, next to a brand new modern hotel, with an actual cowboy riding his horse down the street.
 The juxtaposition is bizarre.